devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 Any unauthorized use of any Scribie Techologies's Service is a violation of this Agreement and certain federal and state laws.
 Such violations may subject the unauthorized user and his or her agents to civil and criminal penalties.

-Scribie.ai has a strict policy on abusive behaviour, derogatory language and threats directed towards Scribie Technologies, the employees of Scribie Technologies or any users of the Service.
+Scribie has a strict policy on abusive behaviour, derogatory language and threats directed towards Scribie Technologies, the employees of Scribie Technologies or any users of the Service.
 Your account may be suspended and your attempts to contact support will be ignored.

 Any attempt to contact persons who are directly or indirectly referred to in any particular file is a violation of this agreement and may lead to account suspension.